A Residence-Time Approach for Determining Position-Dependent Diffusivities from Biased Molecular Simulations: Data Availability

 \section{Data Availability}

-Initial structures, simulation input files, and the software library implementing the residence-time approach are available on GitHub at \url{https://github.com/mvondomaros-lab/rta-paper-data} and \url{https://github.com/mvondomaros-lab/pdda}.
+Initial structures, simulation input files, and the software library implementing the residence-time approach are available on GitHub at \url{https://github.com/mvondomaros-lab/rta-paper-data} and \url{https://github.com/mvondomaros-lab/pdda}, respectively.
+The \texttt{pdda} library includes the implementation of the residence-time diffusivity estimator, the associated uncertainty quantification procedures, the smoothing-spline interpolation of discrete diffusivity profiles, and the numerical propagator analysis described in this work.
 Additional data supporting the findings of this study are available from the corresponding author upon reasonable request.